Image

 Phase 1

-This study is for men aged 18-65 who have *opioid use disorder*, a condition where people are addicted to opioids.
-Participants must already be taking a medicine called **buprenorphine**.
-The study aims to see if a new medicine called **BI 1356225** can help control impulsive behavior, which is acting without thinking and can lead to risky actions.
+This study is for adults aged 18-65 who have an opioid use disorder, also known as opioid addiction.
+They must already be taking a medicine called buprenorphine.
+The study aims to see if a new medicine, BI 1356225, can help control impulsive behavior, which is when people act without thinking about the risks.

-• Stay at the study site for 9 nights during the second visit.
+• Participants stay at the study site for 9 nights during one visit.

 Study details